Streeting heckled as he urges progressives to fight the ‘populist right’

 Just days after US President Donald Trump’s inauguration, Mr Streeting also said the Government feels a “responsibility at this moment in history” to be “the light on the hill for progressives around the world”.

-He said the Labour administration would approach its transatlantic relationship as every UK government has, in recognising the “deep and existential nature of this alliance”, but that it felt “confident in our politics and our values”.
+He said the Labour administration would approach its transatlantic relationship as every UK government has, in recognising the “deep and existential nature of this alliance”, but that it felt “confident in our politics.”

-Asked whether Mr Trump’s victory would prompt him to rethink how salient progressive values are to the wider public, Mr Streeting said: “No.
+Asked whether Mr Trump’s victory would prompt him to rethink how important progressive values are to the wider public, Mr Streeting said: “No.

 “I think we feel in the Starmer Government that it’s our responsibility at this moment in history to be the light on the hill for progressives around the world.”